wp-plugins/wp-custom-taxonomy-image/readme.txt

 == Description ==
 WP Custom Taxonomy Image Plugin allow you to add image with category/taxonomy.

+= Features =
+* Setting ,for which taxonomy ,image field is to be enable.
+* Very simple in use
+* Can be customized easily.

 == Screenshots ==
 1. Settings page where you can select the taxonomies you want to include it in WP Custom Taxonomy Image
 2. Example of the category/taxonomy image under the general category